-Ivana believes that the traditional natural treatment (including massage, acupuncture, a healthy exercise program, and healthy diet) is one of the most powerful approaches to helping people live healthy.
+Ivana believes that the traditional natural treatment (including massage, acupuncture, a healthy exercise program, and a healthy diet) is one of the most powerful approaches to helping people living healthy lives.
 She has over 25 years of experience in the sports and exercise-science industry.

-Ivana is board certified in therapeutic massage and bodywork and state certified.
+Ivana is board certified in therapeutic massage and bodywork, and state certified too.
 Some of her specialties include Gua Sha, cupping, and trigger point therapy.
 She has run eight marathons and participated in a bodybuilding competition.
-In her free time, Ivana enjoys hiking, swimming, dancing, and pretty much anything to keep her active.
+During her free time, Ivana enjoys hiking, swimming, dancing, and pretty much anything to keep her active.

 What drew you to massage therapy?

 For more than 15 years, I was both a personal trainer and a public accountant.
 My career was focused as a tax advisor and auditor.
 It was a very nice combination.
 In the morning I was crunching numbers and in the evening I trained clients to live a better, healthier, and balanced life.
-Learning massage techniques was a natural progression to know more about the human body and how to help to improve each client’s mental health and physical health.
+Learning massage techniques was a natural progression, in figuring out the human body and how to help improve each client’s mental and physical health.

 What type of massage do you specialize in?

 I like to use all varieties of massages.
 I combine massage routines according to clients’ demands and physical problems.
 I typically like to combine trigger point, myofascial release, sport, Swedish, and Thai massages along with cupping, gua sha and the TDP lamp.
 In addition, hot towels and hot stones are very nice during the treatment.
 I would use a lymphatic drainage technique in the case one has developed edema (the excess fluid) after a surgery or cancer.